iikirilov/spotless-kotlin/README.md

 A template Kotlin (Java) project configured with Gradle and Spotless plugin for Klean Kotlin Kode.

-The template comes with a ktlint, logging and testing frameworks built in.
+The template comes with a ktlint, logging, gitignore, gradle and junit preconfigured.
 See [here](README.md#Steps-used-to-create-this-template) for more information.

 The template was designed and tested in Intellij Idea, but should be useable in other IDEs.

 # How to use

-1. In the directory you want your project run:
+1. In the parent directory you want your in project run:
     1. `git clone https://github.com/iikirilov/spotless-kotlin <you_project_name>`
     2. `cd <you_project_name>`
     3. `rm -rf .git`